lancenewman/lancenewman.github.io/_posts/2025-12-05-advent-of-games.md

 ---
 # Advent of Games

 Every December, I tell myself that *this* is the year I’ll finally finish the [Advent of Code](https://adventofcode.com/) coding challenge.
-I jump in with manic enthusiasm, crush a few of the easier early puzzles, and then inevitably fall off around the middle of the month as holiday festivities ramp up — and it’s even harder these days now that we have a kid.
+I jump in with manic enthusiasm, crush a few of the easier early puzzles, and then inevitably fall off around the middle of the month as holiday festivities ramp up.
+It’s even harder these days now that we have a kid.
 There’s only so much I can get done between 5:30 and 7:00 AM before she wakes up, and sometimes I just want to sleep in, damnit.

 I’ve picked up the habit of browsing [Hacker News](https://news.ycombinator.com/) in the mornings because there’s usually an interesting article or three to read instead of doomscrolling Instagram.
 A few days ago, I came across a different flavor of advent calendar challenge for sysadmins: [Advent of Sysadmin](https://sadservers.com/advent).
-That got me thinking—what if there were a similar challenge for creating video games?
+That got me thinking — what if there were a similar challenge for creating video games?

 The advent calendar format is perfect for this.
 A lot of people feel intimidated by game development, especially when working solo, but breaking it into small, daily chunks makes the whole process feel approachable.
 You get a guided path from a blank project to a finished, playable game.